IBM/z-ai-agents/agent-helm-charts/upgrade-agent/README.md

 ### Create Shared Variables

 Certain variables are common across all agents.
-To configure these shared variables, refer to [Create shared variables]([https://github.ibm.com/wxa4z/agent-deployment-charts/tree/readme-update?tab=readme-ov-file#step-2-create-shared-variablescreate-once-reuse-everywhere) (link to the global GitHub page).
+To configure these shared variables, refer to [Create shared variables](https://github.com/IBM/z-ai-agents?tab=readme-ov-file#1-global-settings) (link to the global GitHub page).
-However, if any of these shared variables are also defined in your agent-specific [values.yaml](https://github.ibm.com/wxa4z/agent-deployment-charts/blob/main/wxa4z-agent-suite/values.yaml) file, the values specified in the values.yaml file will override the shared ones.
+However, if any of these shared variables are also defined in your agent-specific [values.yaml](/agent-helm-charts/upgrade-agent/values.yaml) file, the values specified in the suite [values.yaml](/wxa4z-agent-suite/values.yaml) file will override the shared ones.

 ### Configure the values.yaml file

-To enable the IBM Z Upgrade Agent, you need to configure agent-specific values in the [values.yaml](https://github.ibm.com/wxa4z/agent-deployment-charts/blob/main/wxa4z-agent-suite/values.yaml) file.
+To enable the IBM Z Upgrade Agent, you need to configure agent-specific values in the [values.yaml](/wxa4z-agent-suite/values.yaml) file.

 In the values.yaml file, scroll down to the Upgrade Agent section and update the keys as outlined in the following table.